-USS MOINESTER was the 46th and final KNOX-class frigate and one of the eight ships of her class transfered to the Naval Reserve Force serving as Reserve Training Frigates (FFT).
-Each of the eight Reserve Training Frigates had its own reserve crew, and was also assigned four "nucleus crews" which would man the 32 decommissioned KNOX-class frigates in the case of a reactivation of these ships.
+USS MOINESTER was the 46th and final KNOX-class frigate and the first ship in the Navy to bear the name.
+She was one of the eight ships of her class transfered to the Naval Reserve Force serving as Reserve Training Frigates (FFT).
+Each of the eight Reserve Training Frigates had its own reserve crew and was also assigned four "nucleus crews" which would man the 32 decommissioned KNOX-class frigates in the case of a reactivation of these ships.

 USS MOINESTER (FFT 1097) was last homeported in Norfolk, Va.
 Decommissioned on July 28, 1994, the MOINESTER was subsequently leased to Egypt where she was recommissioned as RASHEED.
 Stricken from the Navy list on January 11, 1995, the MOINESTER was finally purchased by Egypt on March 25, 1998.

 |Launched: May 12, 1973|

 |Builder: Avondale Shipyards, New Orleans, La.|

 |Propulsion system: 2 - 1200 psi boilers; 1 geared turbine, 1 shaft; 35,000 shaft horsepower|

 |Beam: 47 feet (14.4 meters)|

 |Speed: 27 knots|